1 day a week

 Girls Ages 9-13

 Years in Sport: 4-7

-60% all-mountain skiing.
+40% all-mountain riding.
 Continue to participate in many activities and sports.
 Begin to identify with primary vs. complementary sports.
 Start to incorporate focused dryland training 1-2 days per week.
 Enhance body awareness, balance, and spatial anticipation through games and drills.

 Develop precision of basic skills while learning advanced techniques over a variety of terrain and features.
 Competent on small to medium jumps, basic grabs, ability to ride comfortably in halfpipe and rail features.

 Gain comfort in applying various tactics in order to ski terrain using different strategies to achieve differing results.

 30% all-mountain riding.
 Continue to participate in complementary sports while identifying clear goals in primary sport.
 Physical fitness is becoming an integral part of the season.
 1-3 sessions per week.
 Increase hours of training with varied volumes and intensity.